rahulshankariyer/MS_Mathematics_Final_Year_Project/README.md

 ## Data Source

-The data used for testing the Prediction Accuracy was taken from the University of California Irvine Repository
+The data used for testing the Prediction Accuracy was taken from the University of California, Irvine Repository

 ## Data Used